Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Public Libraries Supporting Children and Families with Unique Reading Needs Children and youth have access to reference and leisure reading materials in alternate formats to develop and maintain a love of reading throughout their lifetime.
 These include dyslexia-friendly materials.
 Ministry of Education provides access to materials to users of the 11 public library systems

-Public Libraries Supporting Newcomers with Multilingual Resources Access to numerous leisure reading books in world languages.
-These books help newcomer children and their families retain their heritage language.
+Public Libraries Supporting Newcomers with Multilingual Resources Numerous leisure reading books in world languages that help newcomer children and their families retain their heritage language.
 In addition to assisting with secondary language acquisition, heritage language retention also provides many social, cultural and cognitive benefits.
 Many public libraries also provide free services and programs to assist newcomer children and their families.
 Ministry of Education provides access to materials to users of the 11 public library systems

 SaskAbilities - Camp Easter Seal Provides assistance for people with disabilities to attend Camp Easter Seal to improve their social and recreational skills.
-Ministry of Health, SaskAbilities
+Ministries of Health and Social Services, SaskAbilities

 Saskatchewan Assured Income for Disability and Saskatchewan Income Support programs – enhanced service delivery options Both the Saskatchewan Income Support and the Saskatchewan Assured Income for Disability now have online-application processes, in addition to phone and in-person options, providing greater choice for clients.
 The online option includes the ability to upload documents, securely update their personal information and review information about their benefits.